quaizarv/sudoku/README.md

   ML:   turn on Machine Learning based Move Selection (Note that you should
         have collected data by running "python sudoku.py -o MLDC) beforehand

+  Note: Options RO & LCV are mutually exclusive.
+Same goes for MLDC & ML.
+        The strategies are explained in the project report in more detail.

   Example:

     # Turn on Generalize Twins & Subregion-Exclusion AC3 Strategies along with